zcfs/Meteor-power-queue/internal.api.md

     - __maxProcessing__ *{number}*    (Default = 1)
 Limit of simultanous running tasks
     - __maxFailures__ *{number}*    (Default = 5)
-Limit retries of failed tasks
+Limit retries of failed tasks, if 0 or below we allow infinite failures
     - __jumpOnFailure__ *{number}*    (Default = true)
 Jump to next task and retry failed task later
     - __debug__ *{boolean}*    (Default = false)
-Verbose messages in the console.log
+Log verbose messages to the console
     - __reactive__ *{boolean}*    (Default = true)
 Set whether or not this queue should be reactive
     - __spinalQueue__ *{[SpinalQueue](spinal-queue.spec.md)}*    (Optional)